marklister/product-collections/README.md

 Seq[T] => CollSeq1[T]
 ```

 The methods introduced are few: `flatZip` and `_1` ... `_N`.
-Inadvertent conversions
-are unlikely.

 ###Status

-Beta.
-But I'm using it internally.
-At present the api contains only a single novel method.
-It's probably safe to regard the existing api as stable.
+Stableish.
+The API has been stable since v0.0.1-SNAPSHOT.
+But no guarantees.

 ###Future